-Immigration Judge (IJ)
+Immigration Judge (IJ) (or First-tier Tribunal Judge)

 The title given to a member of the First-tier and Upper Tribunals (Immigration and Asylum Chamber).

 Immigration Removal Centre (IRC)

 Immigration Removal Centres are detention centres.
 They are used to detain people under Immigration Act powers, including those at any stage of the asylum process, not just prior to removal.